tatthung/e2/p1/README.md

 *your list of ourside resources go here, e.g. Stackoverflow*

 ## Notes for instruction
-*any notes for instructor to while grading/ omit this section if none*
+*any notes for instructor to while grading/ omit this section if there is none*